 A light massage with grapeseed oil, a dusting of salt, pepper and thyme (rescued just before the single-digit temperatures blackened the herb garden), and these taters are ready to go.

-CABERNET SAUVIGNON ROASTED POTATOES
+________________________________________CABERNET SAUVIGNON ROASTED POTATOES

 Glorious amounts of creativity can be applied to this recipe ... different flavored oils, different herbs, even different kinds of potatoes.